section-engineering-education/engineering-education/articles/how-serverless-architecture-can-impact-the-future-of-ai-and-ml-industries/index.md

     alt: How Serverless Architecture can Impact the Future of AI and ML Industries Hero Image
 ---

-[Artificial Intelligence](https://builtin.com/artificial-intelligence) is the future of technological progress, and many platforms are adopting it.
+[Artificial Intelligence](https://builtin.com/artificial-intelligence) is the future of technological progress thus many platforms are adopting it.
 These AI-driven platforms have helped us make quick and more innovative decisions.
-They have also revolutionized the customer experience, the business world, and business intelligence.
+They have revolutionized the customer experience, the business world, and business intelligence.
 <!--more-->

-A developer's productivity and efficiency are greatly affected by the complexity of the [machine learning systems](https://www.sciencedirect.com/topics/computer-science/machine-learning-system) being built or managed.
-However, by the use of [serverless architecture](https://martinfowler.com/articles/serverless.html), most difficulties are solved.
-The serverless architecture effectively handles [machine learning models](https://developer.ibm.com/technologies/artificial-intelligence/articles/cc-models-machine-learning/) and resource management.
+A developer's productivity and efficiency are greatly affected by the complexity of the [machine learning systems](https://www.sciencedirect.com/topics/computer-science/machine-learning-system) that's being built or managed.
+However, by the use of a [serverless architecture](https://martinfowler.com/articles/serverless.html), most of the difficulties that are faced by the developers are solved.
+The serverless architecture effectively handles the [machine learning models](https://developer.ibm.com/technologies/artificial-intelligence/articles/cc-models-machine-learning/) and manages the resources effectively.

-Serverless does not refer to there is no real server in place.
-Instead, it means that a third party handles and maintains the server infrastructure, scalability adjustment, and capacity planning.
+Serverless doesn't mean that there's no server in place.
+It means a third party handles and maintains the server infrastructure, scalability adjustment, and capacity planning.
 Serverless architecture gives the developers ample time and energy to concentrate on [AI model training](https://insidebigdata.com/2018/10/08/ai-training-work/) rather than managing the server's infrastructure.

 ### Goals for Serverless Architecture for AI and ML
 Apart from infrastructure maintenance and monitoring of the application, serverless machine learning has other goals.

 Machine Learning systems are usually built for complex problems.
 They perform several tasks such as processing and preprocessing data, training models, and tuning AI models.
 Therefore [APIs](https://www.mulesoft.com/resources/api/what-is-an-api) should enable smooth execution.

-Steady data storage and smooth message transfers with no delays should be ensured by serverless computing and AI.
+A steady data storage and smooth message transfers with no delays should be ensured by serverless computing and AI.

 ### The Benefits of Using Serverless Architecture in AI and ML
 Serverless architecture gives many opportunities and provides many advantages that will make the machine learning model more efficient and smoother.

 You can run code for virtually any application type or back-end services with zero administration.
-The infrastructure provider does all these by automatically and precisely allocating compute execution power based on the incoming requests of any traffic size.
+The infrastructure provider performs this by precisely allocating compute execution power based on the incoming requests of any traffic size on its own.

 Below are the advantages of ML and serverless architecture: